 - reflect on and refine the writing process;

 - demonstrate specialized information literacy by applying research to real world questions/issues;

 - apply language conventions appropriately, including format, documentation, spelling, grammar and punctuation.

-- Charles Marsh, David W. Guth, and Bonnie Poovey Short, Strategic Writing: Multimedia Writing for Public Relations, Advertising and More, 5th New York and London: Routledge, 2020.
+Charles Marsh, David W. Guth, and Bonnie Poovey Short, Strategic Writing: Multimedia Writing for Public Relations, Advertising and More, 4th edition.
+New York and London: Routledge, 2018.